 But you don't need to implement the protocol yourself.
 Greenbone Networks offers to prepare the OMP command line tool for all customers, for their specific operating system.
-The command line tool is available for a variety of GNU/Linux distributions.
-The Greenbone Desktop Suite for Microsoft Windows also includes the command line tool.
+The command line tool is available for a variety of GNU/Linux distributions as well as for Windows systems.
 If you are unable to find the command line tool for your operating system, please contact our technical support (see contact).
 Send your customer ID, the name and version of the operating system you want to run the command line tool on, and a description of the tasks you want to solve.

 Activate remote control